I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioadjustpagingpathcount.md

 <p>This routine can be used for other counters, such as counters for hibernation files or crash-dump files.</p>

-<p>This routine is useful for maintaining a count of paging files on a device.
-The operating system notifies a driver that a paging file has been created on, or removed from, one of the driver's devices by sending an IRP.
-The IRP has the major code <a href="https://msdn.microsoft.com/library/windows/hardware/ff549268">IRP_MJ_PNP</a> and the minor code <a href="https://msdn.microsoft.com/library/windows/hardware/ff550841">IRP_MN_DEVICE_USAGE_NOTIFICATION</a>.</p>

-<p>This routine can be used for other counters, such as counters for hibernation files or crash-dump files.</p>

 ## -requirements
 <table>
 <tr>